No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Use Your RV As A Shade

-If this is the case, then it might be best to park your exit door (aka your 'porch' area) so it faces the north to northeast.
+If this is the case, it might be best to park your exit door (aka your 'porch' area) so it faces the north to northeast.

-Because then that side will be shaded by the camper itself during the hottest part of the day.
+Because then that side will be shaded by the camper during the hottest part of the day.

 Sure, you COULD use the other side as your porch, but it may be awkward with the door being on the other side of your RV.